thefreakingmind/Stock-Market-Application/README.md

 ## Technical Challenges
-**Building a Neural Network and Set High Frequency Trading System improving The Performance**.
+* Building a Neural Network and Set High Frequency Trading System improving The Performance.
-**Use GRU instead of LSTM to improve efficiency of the Network** **Live Data Pipeline for this work**.
+* Use GRU instead of LSTM to improve efficiency of the Network
+* Live Data Pipeline for this work.
-**Train The Model on Existing Data and Predict without Live Data Pipeline**.
+* Train The Model on Existing Data and Predict without Live Data Pipeline.

 ## Aim